J-Shine/J-Shine.github.io/_posts/2020-03-14-asset-drop.markdown

 author: "J-Shine"
 ---

-# Different resolution versions of same images
+# Put different resolution versions of same images.

 To put images into our app, we need different resolution version of same each image.
 That's because people have different devices and devices have different resolution.
 Dpi is dots for inch.